virada-k/instacart-predictive-analytics-for-customer-behavior/03-machine-learning/customer-segmentation-r/README.md

 ## 📜 Run K-Means process

 The code below is the K-Means process only.
-You can find the full script in
+You can find the full script in [customer-segmentation-churn-analysis.r ](customer-segmentation-churn-analysis.r).

 ```r
 k <- 4